nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `copy phone m/CS2103`
 * `copy phone m/CS1010 t/classmate n/Bob n/Roy`

+### Viewing the timeline : `timeline`

+Displays the timeline view of the application in a new window.

+Format: `timeline`

 ### Exiting the program : `exit`

 Exits the program.